Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ ‘Baby I Love You,’ dies at 78 - NewsBreak

 Spector, born Veronica Bennett, and her multiracial bandmates grew up in the Washington Heights area of Manhattan.
 They began singing and dancing in clubs as Ronnie and the Relatives, becoming noteworthy for their liberal use of eyeliner and mascara.

 “The louder they applauded, the more mascara we put on the next time,” she wrote in her memoir.
 “We didn’t have a hit record to grab their attention, so we had to make an impression with our style.
-None of it was planned out; we just took the look we were born with and extended it.”Celebrities react to death of TV legend Betty White
+None of it was planned out; we just took the look we were born with and extended it.”‘Her death should not be politicized’: Betty White’s agent bats down false booster-related rumors

 In March 1963, Estelle Bennett managed to arrange an audition in front of Phil Spector, known for his big, brass-and-drum style dubbed the “wall of sound.”
 They were signed to Phillies Records in 1963.
 After being signed, they sang backup for other acts until Spector had the group record “Be My Baby” and “Baby I Love You.”